alycejenni/alycejenni.github.io/about.md

 sidebar_link: true
 ---

-Call me Alice or Ginger :)
+Call me Ginger :)

-I write (mostly Python) code, talk about my cat a lot, and have a possibly slightly unnatural obsession with the study of human remains.

-I have no idea what I'm doing.
+This blog gets updated very sporadically, when I have the motivation to do so.
+It doesn't have a specific theme, but likely topics include:
+- code
+- microcontrollers
+- my cat
+- museums
+- forensics
+- mental illness and mental health

 ---